 7.11.
 Favourite Betting

-- The favourite is the horse or greyhound which is returned at the shortest odds.
+- The favourite is the horse or greyhound which are returned at the shortest odds.

-- Where you nominate the favourite and two or more runners start at the shortest odds, then your stake is divided equally over the two ‘Joint’ or ‘Co'-Favourites created.
-For example, where two are returned at the shortest odds, then these two are joint 1st and 2nd favourites, and the next shortest price runner is the 3rd favourite.
+- Where you nominate the favourite and two or more runners start at the shortest odds, then your stake is divided equally over the two ‘Joint’ or ‘Co-’ favourites.
+For example, where two runners are returned at the shortest odds, these two are joint first and second favourites, and the next shortest price runner is the third favourite.

 - Stakes will be returned on single favourite bets where the return, regardless of the result, is less than the original outlay.
-For example, 10/11 Joint Favourites, 11/4 Co-Favourite of four etc. Where the situation occurs with 'joint' or 'co-favourites' in an accumulative bet the selection will be treated as a non-runner.
+For example, 10/11 Joint Favourites, 11/4 Co-Favourite of four etc. Where this situation occurs with ‘Joint’ or ‘Co-’ favourites in an accumulative bet, the selection will be treated as a non-runner.

-- If the favourite should be withdrawn before coming under starter's orders, but too late for a new market to be formed, that favourite will be treated as a non-runner for settlement purposes, unless a particular bets' rules stipulate otherwise.
+- If the favourite is withdrawn before coming under starter's orders, but too late for a new market to be formed, that favourite will be treated as a non-runner for settlement purposes, unless the rules of the specific bet stipulate otherwise.